Governance, productivity and economic development

 Our second contribution is to explore the effects of various redistribution policies and public investment, as well as the impact of corruption, within a tractable framework that features individualized taxes and transfers.
 After computing the equilibrium outcomes, we show that public investment and R\&D efficiency have a positive impact on aggregate output, while corruption exerts a negative effect.

-Our third contribution is to provide policy insights on redistribution and R\&D policy by comparing the GDPs in the scenario S0. inaction (i.e., no government intervention) with one of the three following cases: S1. imperfect intervention with public investment in R\&D and redistribution policy in the presence of corruption; S2. imperfect intervention with only redistribution policy in the presence of corruption; and S3. distorted taxation, a very high tax on the most productive agent.
+Our third contribution is to provide policy insight on redistribution and R\&D policy by comparing the GDPs in scenario S0. inaction (i.e., no government intervention) with one of the three following cases: S1. intervention with public investment in R\&D and redistribution policy; S2. intervention with only redistribution policy; and S3. distorted taxation, a very high tax on the most productive agent.

 While we prove that the corruption is always harmful, we argue that inaction may be worse than imperfect interventions for several reasons.
-Indeed, as shown in Table 1, we highlight two scenarios (S1, S2) in which imperfect interventions lead to better outcomes than the inaction scenario (S0).
-In the scenario S1, when the government engages in significant public investment and the efficiency of that investment is high (in the sens that it meaningfully enhances firm productivity), firms become more productive and, thanks to this, the output will be higher that that in the inaction scenario (S0), even if a small fraction of the output is lost to corruption.
+Indeed, as shown in Table 1, we highlight two scenarios (S1, S2) in which imperfect interventions (i.e., with corruption) lead to better outcomes than the inaction scenario (S0).
+In scenario S1, when the government engages in significant public investment and the efficiency of that investment is high (in the sense that it meaningfully enhances firm productivity), firms become more productive and, thanks to this, the output will be higher than that in the inaction scenario (S0), even if a small fraction of the output is lost to corruption.